ImogenWren/currentSense/README.md

        arduino-cli upload --port /dev/ttyAMA0 --fqbn arduino:avr:nano ~/currentSense

-Ignore `strace: | autoreset: Broken pipe` it is an unavoidable xconcequence of the sheer number of workarounds this required.
+Ignore `strace: | autoreset: Broken pipe` output on successful upload it is an unavoidable concequence of the sheer number of workarounds this required.